justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 If you’re practicing with something like [monkeytype](https://monkeytype.com/), the default mode of typing lowercase words is only half the battle.
 Getting familiar with a keyboard involves other things, like:
 - Using numbers, punctuation, and symbols
 - Selecting/manipulating text (arrow keys) with shift or by word, home/end
-- Application-specific hot keys (e.g. browser fwd/back, tab cycling, closing tabs/Windows, window management, Excel, etc)
+- Application-specific hot keys (e.g. browser fwd/back, tab cycling, closing tabs/Windows, window management, Excel motions, etc)

 ![The typing progression with my first split keyboard, over the course of 3 months.](monkeytype.png)